KnowScratcher/DreamKnot/README.md

 English | [台灣中文](/docs/zhtw_README.md)

 # Tell us your dream
 fill out the [form(Traditional Chinese)](https://forms.gle/XWxE8HftuyitmGeA7) to let us know what you want.
+We'll try to design the syntax to fit most people's dream.

 # You Do Less We Do More
 We want to make programming easy for anyone.